overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 Since all services deal with Payments, they have a lot of common fields like `amount`, as well as common child nodes like `paymentMethod` in their structure.
 Based on the type of field, they have different kinds of validations.
 E.g.:

-- Common fields like `amount` - needs *simple data validation* for non-negative integers.
+- _Simple data validations_ - to validate data integrity for fields like `amount`.
-- Fields like `accountId` - needs a *stateful validation* which involves a DB read.
+- _Stateful validations_ - for fields like `accountId`, which involves a DB read and is exception prone.
+- _Common Validations_ - for common fields such as `amount`, `accountId`, which are common across all service routes.
-- _Nested Validations_ for the common child nodes like `paymentMethod` as it is an independent child node inside a parent.
+- _Nested Validations_ for the common child nodes like `paymentMethod`, as it's an independent child node inside a parent.

 ### The Requirements

 The service validation module has the following requirements:

-- Share common and Nested Validations.
+- Share Common and Nested Validations.
-- Configure Validation sequence- Cheaper first and Costlier later.
+- Configure Validation sequence - Cheaper first and Costlier later.
 - Fail-Fast for each sub-request.
 - Partial failures - An aggregated error response for failed sub-requests can only be sent after valid requests are processed through multiple layers of the application.
 We have to hold on to the invalid sub-requests till the end and skip them from processing.

 ## Imperative treatment

 We have close to **100 validations** of various kinds and increasing.
-When the above requirements are dealt with traditional [Imperative Style](https://en.wikipedia.org/wiki/Imperative_programming), it can quickly get messy, as shown [here](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/test/java/imperative/ImperativeEggValidation.java).
+When the above requirements are dealt with traditional [Imperative Style](https://en.wikipedia.org/wiki/Imperative_programming), it can quickly get messy, as shown [here](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/imperative/ImperativeValidation.java).
 This code is mutation filled, non-extensible, non-sharable, non-unit-testable, and difficult to reason about.

 But to state that objectively, we can run **Cyclomatic Complexity**[$_{[1]}$](https://www.ibm.com/developerworks/java/library/j-cq03316/) and **Cognitive Complexity** [$_{[2]}$](https://www.sonarsource.com/docs/CognitiveComplexity.pdf) metrics on this code, using a popular Code Quality tool called **SonarQube™**[$_{[3]}$](https://docs.sonarqube.org/latest/user-guide/metric-definitions/).